When Speculation Spills Secrets: Side Channels via Speculative Decoding In LLMs: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have transformed natural language processing (NLP), enabling machines to generate and understand human language at an unprecedented scale~\cite{vaswani2017attention, devlin2019bert, brown2020language, zhang2022opt, le2022bloom, touvron2023llama2}.
-LLMs typically generate text using \textit{auto-regressive} decoding~\cite{touvron2023llama2,openai2024gpt4technicalreport}, where the generation happens serially and each token depends on all the previous ones.
-Unfortunately, this serial process causes a significant bottleneck in the LLM response latency~\cite{miao2023specinfer,fu2024break} and under-utilizes the available hardware-level parallelism, limiting token generation throughput and latency.
+Large Language Models (LLMs) have transformed natural language processing (NLP), allowing machines to generate and understand human language at an unprecedented scale~\citep{vaswani2017attention, devlin2019bert, brown2020language, zhang2022opt, le2022bloom, touvron2023llama2}.
+LLMs typically generate text using \textit{auto-regressive} decoding~\citep{touvron2023llama2,openai2024gpt4technicalreport}, where the generation happens serially and each token depends on all the previous ones.
+Unfortunately, this serial process causes a significant bottleneck in the LLM response latency~\citep{miao2023specinfer,fu2024break} and under-utilizes the available hardware-level parallelism, limiting token generation throughput and latency.

-Speculative decoding~\cite{leviathan2023fast, chen2023accelerating, miao2023specinfer, spector2023accelerating} addresses this problem without impacting model accuracy.
+Speculative decoding~\citep{leviathan2023fast, chen2023accelerating, miao2023specinfer, spector2023accelerating} addresses this problem without impacting model accuracy.
 It uses smaller models or heuristics such as retrieval or self-drafting to inexpensively generate tokens speculatively, which the larger target model verifies in parallel in a single iteration.
-By tuning the heuristics to maintain a high rate of correct speculations, such techniques provide 2x to 5x speedups in inference latency and throughput~\cite{xia2024unlocking}.
+By tuning the heuristics to maintain a high rate of correct speculations, such techniques provide 2$\times$ to 5$\times$ speedups in inference latency and throughput~\citep{xia2024unlocking}.
+These techniques are being extensively adopted in inference services deployed by companies such as Cerebras~\citep{cerebras_spec_decoding} and Google~\citep{google_spec_decoding}.

-However, the adoption of speculative techniques is not without risks.
-Speculative execution in CPUs ~\cite{burton1985speculative, hennessy2012computer}, which inspired speculative decoding, has led to considerable security vulnerabilities in processors, such as Spectre~\cite{kocher2019spectre}, Meltdown~\cite{meltdown2018lipp}, and their numerous variants.
-These \textit{side-channel} vulnerabilities exploit the side-effects of processor mis-speculations, such as timing variations introduced by mis-speculations, to leak private and confidential data that become accessible to a processor during mis-speculations.
+However, the adoption of speculation techniques is not without risks.
+Speculative execution in CPUs ~\citep{burton1985speculative, hennessy2012computer}, which inspired speculative decoding, has led to security vulnerabilities in processors, such as Spectre~\citep{kocher2019spectre} and their variants, which exploit \textit{side-channels}, i.e. timing variations due to mis-speculations that leak secret data accessed during mis-speculations.
 This raises the question, does speculative decoding in LLMs also introduce new risks to privacy?

-In this paper, we provide the first study of the privacy and confidentiality risks of speculative decoding in LLMs, including leakage of private user inputs or confidential data.
+In this paper, we provide a study of the privacy risks of speculative decoding in LLMs, including leakage of private user inputs.

 \textbf{Problem.} We observe two key issues in speculative decoding implementations: (1) the pattern of correct and incorrect speculations of output tokens is dependent on the input, and (2) input-dependent speculation patterns can be inferred from the variations in packet sizes: upon correct speculation, more tokens generated per iteration leads to a larger packet and so observing the packet size leaks the degree of correct speculation.
 Consequently, an adversary capable of measuring the number of tokens generated per iteration or packet sizes can gain access to input-dependent speculation-patterns based on variation in packet sizes and leak out private input attributes, or even entire inputs and outputs.